FlavioPatti/ppg-masked-autoencoders/README.md

 - `train_one_epoch_masked_autoencoder`, implements one epoch of training for to reconstruct the input signal.
 It takes as input an integer specifying the current *epoch*, the *model* to be trained, the *criterion*, the *optimizer*, the *train* and *val* dataloaders and finally the *device* to be used for the training.
 It returns a dictionary of tracked metrics.
 - `train_one_epoch_hr_detection`, implements one epoch of training and validation for predict heart rate estimation.
 For the validation part it directly calls the `evaluate` function.
 It takes as input an integer specifying the current *epoch*, the *model* to be trained, the *criterion*, the *optimizer*, the *train* and *val* dataloaders and finally the *device* to be used for the training.
 It returns a dictionary of tracked metrics.
 - `evaluate`, implement an evaluation step of the model.
 This step can be both of validation or test depending on the specific dataloader provided as input.
 It takes as input the *model*, the *criterion*, the *dataloader* and the *device*.
 It returns a dictionary of tracked metrics.
-- `evaluate_post_processing`, implement an evaluation step of the model, applying a post-processing step to the output of the model to improve accuracy.
+- `evaluate_post_processing`, implement an evaluation step of the model, applying a post-processing step to the output to improve accuracy of the model.
 This step can be both of validation or test depending on the specific dataloader provided as input.
 It takes as input the *model*, the *criterion*, the *dataloader* and the *device*.
 It returns a dictionary of tracked metrics.

 #### **`__init__.py`**
 The body of this file import all the standard functions described in `data.py`, `model_pretrain.py`, `model_finetune.py` and `train_time/freq.py`.